Intensive Program Courses

 Basic Integrated Skills

 Integrated English Skills III

-The Grammar classes focus on practicing a variety of grammatical structures such as verb tenses and modals, question word order, and adjective clauses in both spoken and written contexts.
-Students do individual and small group activities in addition to playing games and writing short compositions.
+The Grammar classes focus on practicing a variety of grammatical structures in both spoken and written contexts.
+Students do individual and small group activities in addition to playing games, completing group projects, and writing short compositions.

 Reading and Writing II

 The Reading and Writing classes focus on developing analytical reading and writing skills.
 Students will read texts and then respond both informally and formally in writing.
 Integrating reading and writing will help the students to acquire new vocabulary and grammatical structures.

 This Advanced Grammar course focuses on advanced structures such as complex verb tenses and modals, noun and adjective clauses, and passives.
 Attention is given to form and meaning, with considerable emphasis placed on use.
 The goal is to reduce student error in the context of the student's oral or written work.

 This course focuses on reading academic texts.
 Students practice guessing meaning in context; understanding sentence structures, main ideas, and details; skimming; scanning; and critical thinking skills.
 In addition to reading, students are required to respond to readings in an oral or written format and often lead group discussions on reading selections of their choice.

 This course focuses on writing academic texts.
 Students review paragraph structure and move quickly to practicing different types of essay structures.
 By the end of the course, students will integrate source material into their texts and respond critically to a variety of outside sources.

 This Speaking and Listening course focuses on challenging students with speaking and listening tasks like those they will encounter in their academic classes.
 Students give oral presentations, group presentations, and participate in group discussions.
 Some attention is given to pronunciation as well.
 Students listen to a variety of academic materials and develop note-taking skills.